-Traffic can be load balanced through these tunnels to make optimal use of available bandwidth.
+Traffic can be load balanced through these tunnels to make optimal use of the available bandwidth.

 Policy-based routing (PbR):

-The PbR functionality allows administrators assign traffic to a particular VPN route based on criteria such as the traffic protocol, source, destination or application.
+The PbR functionality allows administrators to assign traffic to a particular VPN route based on criteria such as traffic protocol, source, destination, or application.

 Dynamic route selection:

-Operating costs and time spent on managing bandwidth are reduced.
+Operating costs and time spent on bandwidth management are reduced.